Johann and Anna Heidgen House

 The Johann and Anna Heidgen House is located in the Bexar County city of San Antonio in the U.S. state of Texas.
 It is listed on the National Register of Historic Places listings in Bexar County, Texas.
 The structure was designated a Recorded Texas Historic Landmark in 2003.
 It is also known as the Heidgen-Zilker House.
-The house was built circa 1882 and has been used for a variety of purposes, including as a residence, as a youth organization facility, and at one time as a restaurant.
-It currently serves as the office of a San Antonio attorney.
+The house was built circa 1882 and has been used for a variety of purposes, including as a residence, as a youth organization facility, attorney's office, wedding venue, and at one time as a restaurant.

 House details

 The two-story rock house is constructed of 16-inch thick native limestone and local caliche blocks.
 The original structure was painted with a lime wash.
 A gabled roof and covered porches are two additional features.
 One perpendicular wall connects to a section of the 18th century Acequia Madre de Valero.
 That 1718 initial phase of a 45-mile acequia irrigation system was laid out among the early missions by the Spanish Franciscan priests and the Payaya people.
 This feature was a contributing factor in this house being placed on the National Register of Historic Place Listings.